 Consult Manual.
 Read and understand manual completely before using product.
 Failure to completely understand manual and product could result in death or serious injury.
-(000100a)

-- ☐ Verify all maintenance procedures are up to date.
-For more information, refer to General Maintenance and Basic Maintenance Schedule. - ☐ The unit must be level. - ☐ The unit must be dry.
-Look for water inside or near the unit; dry if needed. - For grounding requirements, follow the National Electrical Code (NEC), state, and local regulations. - ☐ Verify the Control Power switch is in the OFF (O) position. - ☐ Verify all circuit breakers are in the OFF (O) position. - ☐ Inspect all electrical cords; repair or replace any that are cut, worn, or bare. - ☐ Verify all winch cables are in good condition and centered on each pulley.
+- Verify all maintenance procedures are up to date.
+See General Maintenance and Basic Maintenance Schedule. - The unit must be level. - ☐ The unit must be dry.
+Look for water inside or near the unit; dry if needed. - ☐ For grounding requirements, follow the National Electrical Code (NEC), state, and local regulations. - Verify Control Power switch is in OFF (O) position. - ☐ Verify all circuit breakers are in the OFF (O) position. - Inspect all electrical cords; repair or replace any that are cut, worn, or bare. - Verify all winch cables are in good condition and centered on each pulley.
 Do not use if cables are kinked or beginning to unravel. - ☐ Check oil, coolant, and fuel levels.
-For more information, refer to General Maintenance. - Verify battery connections are secure. - ☐ Turn the battery disconnect switch on, if equipped. - ☐ Check the engine fan belt tension and condition. - ☐ Check the engine fan belt guard. - Check the engine exhaust system for loose or rusted components. - ☐ Verify all covers are in place and secure.
+For more information, refer to General Maintenance. - Verify battery connections are secure. - ☐ Turn battery disconnect switch on, if equipped. - ☐ Check the engine fan belt tension and condition. - Check the engine fan belt guard. - ☐ Check engine exhaust system for loose or rusted components. - ☐ Verify all covers are in place and secure.